Bella Hadid Focuses On Family, Reportedly Feels ‘Stabbed In The Back’ Over The Weeknd’s Romance With Selena Gomez

 Bella Hadid has been thrust into recent headlines due to her former boyfriend’s new romance with Selena Gomez.
 However, she may be attempting to avoid the drama surrounding The Weeknd’s relationship with the “Same Old Love” singer.

-Since The Weeknd went public with Selena Gomez during an outing in Santa Monica, California earlier this week, Bella Hadid has unfollowed Gomez on Instagram and turned her attention to her family, including her mother, former Real Housewives of Beverly Hills star Yolanda Foster, and her father, real estate mogul Mohamed Hadid.
+Since The Weeknd went public with Selena Gomez during an outing in Santa Monica, California, earlier this week, Bella Hadid has unfollowed Gomez on Instagram and turned her attention to her family, including her mother, former Real Housewives of Beverly Hills star Yolanda Foster, and her father, real estate mogul Mohamed Hadid.

-Around the time news broke of her ex-boyfriend’s outing with Gomez, Bella Hadid took to Instagram, where she shared a throwback photo of herself, her mother and her sister, Gigi Hadid, and revealed that January 11 was Foster’s birthday.
+Around the time news broke of her ex-boyfriend’s outing with Gomez, Bella Hadid took to Instagram, where she shared a throwback photo of herself, her mother, and her sister, Gigi Hadid, and revealed that January 11 was Foster’s birthday.

 “Today marks the day that our beautiful angel, my best friend and mother was brought into this world!
 Thank you for EVERYTHING!!!!!!
 Nobody loves you more than me!”
 Bella Hadid wrote in the caption of her photo.

 Bella Hadid’s mother, Yolanda Foster, parted ways with her father years ago and went on to marry music producer David Foster, whom she has since divorced.
-Meanwhile her father is currently engaged to Shiva Safai, who has been seen on episodes of The Real Housewives of Beverly Hills alongside Lisa Vanderpump.
+Meanwhile, her father is currently engaged to Shiva Safai, who has been seen on episodes of The Real Housewives of Beverly Hills alongside Lisa Vanderpump.

 Shortly after Bella Hadid shared her birthday post to Yolanda Foster, her father posted a photo of the two of them together and wrote a sweet message to the model.